Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline/tad-calling-algorithms.md

 ## Arrowhead [(Rao et al.(‎2014))](https://www.ncbi.nlm.nih.gov/pubmed/25497547)
 In order to call sub-TADs from ultra-high resolution Hi-C data sets, arrowhead has been proposed as a heuristic algorithm to detect the corners of the domains to locate the boundaries of TADs.
 The name was got from the transformed matrix:
 ![](/assets/arrow.png)
 [Figure3](https://www.ncbi.nlm.nih.gov/pubmed/25497547).Transformation replaces domains with an arrowhead-shaped motif pointing toward the domain’s upper-left corner (example in yellow).
-Arrowheads  are identified using dynamic programming.
+Arrowheads  are then identified using dynamic programming.

 ## TADbit:
 https://github.com/3DGenomes/TADbit